 Philippine de Rothschild spent her childhood in France during the Second World War.
 Her father, Baron Philippe de Rothschild (1902-1988), had joined General de Gaulle in London; meanwhile her mother was deported to Ravensbrück, where she died in 1945.
 Philippine herself miraculously escaped death.

 In love with the theatre, she graduated from the Paris Conservatoire National d’Art Dramatique in 1958 and was engaged by the Comédie Française.
 After a first marriage with the actor and director Jacques Sereys, she married the scholar and writer Jean-Pierre de Beaumarchais.
-Her three children, Camille, Philippe, now Vice-Chairman of the family company, and Julien, were born in 1961, 1963 and 1971.
+She had three children from her two relationships: Camille, Philippe and Julien, born in 1961, 1963 and 1971 respectively.

 She subsequently became increasingly involved in the life of Mouton and the family business.
-In 1981, she created the travelling exhibition “Mouton Rothschild – Paintings for the Labels”, which brought the original artworks created by famous painters for the Mouton labels to a worldwide audience.
+In 1981, she created the travelling exhibition “Mouton Rothschild, Paintings for the Labels”, which brought the original artworks created by famous painters for the Mouton labels to a worldwide audience.

 On Baron Philippe’s death, Philippine de Rothschild assumed all his duties and responsibilities.
 She raised ever higher the star of Mouton, an illustrious wine and a prime tourist attraction.
 With infectious energy, she modernised the facilities of the family company, extended its product range and made it commercially more effective, and successfully established it in several major winegrowing regions in France and elsewhere, producing both premium and branded wines.

 Philippine de Rothschild was an Officier de la Légion d’Honneur and an Officier des Arts et Lettres.